ChrisPaladino/PythonRPGUtilities/RPGCompanion/readme.md

 	- No dice animations or flashy effects.
 	- Results should be clear and easy to interpret.
 The results numbers should be surrounded by the shape of the dice rolled if appropriate (d4, d6, d8, d10, d12, d20, d100)
 * **Error Handling:**
-	* Basic error messages for invalid inputs or JSON configurations.
+	* Basic error messages for invalid inputs
 	* Handle unexpected inputs gracefully without crashing.
 * **Expandability:**
 	* Modular design to support additional features or systems in future updates.